sprtn/RabbitMQ-Example-Service/README.md

 ## Project consists of three workers:
 ### FileHandler
-Worker task.Uses the <b>FileService.cs</b> ScrapeIncommingSimpleMessages funciton to scrape the incoming folder for SimpleMessage files.
+Worker task.
+Uses the <b>FileService.cs</b> ScrapeIncommingSimpleMessages funciton to scrape the incoming folder for SimpleMessage files.
 Publishes findings back onto the Queue.
 Method stores a physical copy in the processed-folder, alters the body of the message slightly and gives it a new number and sender.

 ### RabbitPublishWorker